jmmontanana/phantom_monitoring_client/src/plugins/README.md

 - MFLOPS
 - MIPS

+It is noted that the default number of cores for the application mf_CPU_perf_client is 10.
 Unit and description for each metric is showed in the following table:

 | Metrics    | Units    | Description   |
 |----------- |--------  |-------------  |